Amazon Is Getting Too Big and the Government Is Talking About It

 Kass said he thinks the government "discussions may have just begun and may never result in any serious effort to limit Amazon's growth plans."
 But he has been writing a series of columns about whether we've reached "peak Amazon," and said in an earlier column that the Whole Foods deal puts "Amazon's vast power under the microscope."
 "Is Amazon a productive change agent and force for the good of the consumer by virtue of a reduction in product prices?
 Or is Amazon's disruption of the general retail business a destroyer of jobs, moving previously productively employed workers into the unemployment line?" he asked.

 Can John galt root a kindle fire?
-(Score:2)
+(Score:1)

 If so I'd like to subscribe to is newsletter.